 4) Do not take rejection personally, even with perfect planning you cannot please everyone.
 Doubly so if people have additional issues.

-This is not a once size fits all guide everyone is different and i am a gamer with an interest in inclusivity and making sure everyone has a good time not a medical professional.
+This is not a one size fits all guide as everyone is different and I am a gamer with an interest in inclusivity and making sure everyone has a good time not a medical professional.
 Hopefully these tips will help, they are mostly obvious.

 It is also worth considering, players with vision issues including colour blindness, picking game carefully, marking up components, swapping components out or just helping to read public or open text.